 The final part of the module charts some recent developments in the workings of the CJS and considers the consequences of key legislation and policy in recent years.
-It also conwiders recent and current (officially recorded) crime trends.
+It also considers recent and current (officially recorded) crime trends.
+LO4,LO5

-Students learn through a variety of methods including weekly formal lectures and seminar/workshop sessions.
+Students learn through a variety of methods including weekly lecture workshops.
 Video material is provided on a range of sessions to stimulate focussed discussion.
 Students also spend time in guided activity including an observation of magistrates’ court functions.
 Blackboard is used to supply information about the module including providing students with some key readings.
 Seminar time is allocated for students to discuss their progress with each other and the module includes an oral report on the court observation following which students are encouraged to reflect upon the process and to compare and critically evaluate their experiences.

 Students are expected to spend approximately 6 hours per week in independent study and writing.